-Martin Neulist, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Martin Neulist, a farmer, his wife Anna, and children (Johann, age 9; Elisabeth, age 6; Adam, age 5; Jakob, age ¾) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Ober-Monjou on 23 July 1767 and are recorded there on the 1767 census in Household No. 51.

 In 1788, Jakob Neulist moved from Ober-Monjou to Luzern.

 Both the Oranienbaum passenger list and the 1767 census record that Martin Neulist came from the German region of Leiningen.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Lz39, Om24, Mv2083.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Der Göttinger Arbeitskreis, 2005): 301.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #5452.

 - Rauschenbach, Georg.
 Deutsche Kolonisten auf dem Weg von St. Petersburg nach Saratow: Transportlisten von 1766-1767 (Moscow: G.V.
 Rauschenbach, 2017): #6907-6911.